dvlab-research/Simple-SR/README.md

     mkdir logs
     ```

-2. For a new experiment, create a folder in .exps/.
+2. Create a new experiment folder in .exps/.
 You just need to prepare the config.py and network.py, while the train.py and validate.py are universal.
 For example, for LAPAR\_A\_x2, run
     ```shell
     cd exps/LAPAR_A_x2/
     bash train.sh $GPU_NUM $PORT